KeeVeeGames/DeepCopy.gml/README.md

 This simple script lets you recursively deep copy nested arrays, structs and "class" instances.
 The syntax is pretty straightforward: `deep_copy(thing)` function will return a new instance of "thing" (new array, new anonymous struct or new "constructed" struct) with the same data and the respectful copies of all nested things.

-The method behind this is coming from my [finding](https://twitter.com/KeeVeeGames/status/1294268813807099905) of preserving struct's type / constructor.
-I also realized that I may create my own [serialization protocol](https://twitter.com/KeeVeeGames/status/1294988076553510912), but that will be released in future.
+There are two version of the script, post-2023.1 users should use the version from the main 'DeepCopy' subfolder.
+The principle of working here is updated and based on a [Static Struct](https://gamemaker.io/ru/blog/version-2023-dot-1-easy-collisions-crisper-fonts-and-new-audio-functionality) functionality intriduced in 2023.1 version.
+The 'Legacy' version is for the pre-2023.1 users (mainly 2.3 version) and is based on the method coming from my [finding](https://twitter.com/KeeVeeGames/status/1294268813807099905) of preserving struct's type / constructor.
+The legacy version will not be updated in the future.

 **Note:**
 * Copying ds'es won't deep copy them but pass them through as real numbers.<sup>✶</sup>